Best Accent Chairs

 The importance of comfort will vary depending on the intended use of your accent chair.
 Is this a chair that one hopes to curl up in and read for a few hours?
 Or is this an "occasional" in a more transitional space like an entryway?
 Depending on the use, comfort could either be the most important metric or least.
 Most of us though are going to prefer that chairs achieve at least a base level of comfort, which all of these chairs do.
 The most comfortable chairs all fell within our top choices.

 The Christopher Knight Home Evelyn was the most comfortable chair we tested, complete with generous seat and back padding.
 We also enjoyed the DAZONE Modern and found the ottoman to be an awesome addition to the overall comfort of the chair.
 The barrel shape makes this a cozy option, and the chair would be quite happy even in a bedroom corner.
+The Christopher Knight Tafton Club Chair was another option that invited prolonged lounge sessions with a very roomy seat and soft cushion.
+It was a great design for a variety of seated positions.

 Many chairs tended to be a bit firmer than we would have liked.
 Reading other reviews, it seems that most people would prefer softer chairs overall.
 The Art Leon Mid-Century, Sauder Boulevard Lounge, and the Lansen Modern were the hardest, most firm, chairs we tested.
 The Sauder seemed appropriately padded for its style, but we wished the Lansen and Art Leon had more padding.
 The HomePop Velvet was almost too soft, bottoming out to the hard frame support beneath.